mahshidesmaeelian/Python-Assignments/Assignment 18/readme.md

 🧩Game deatails :

-📎 The game has a 9 x 9 grid board
+📎 The game structure has a 9 x 9 grid board

 📎 Check for repetition button(rows,columns and 3x3 grid quadrant)